Home

 You’ll recognize a cat cough when you hear it.
 It may be a dry, hacking cough or it may be a moist-sounding cough.
 Coughing may be accompanied by other symptoms, such as runny nose or eyes and fever.
 If a cough persists for more than 24 hours or if something seems to be stuck in your cat’s mouth or throat and you cannot remove it, take your cat to the veterinarian.

-Cat Cough Diagnosis
+Feline Cough Diagnosis

 Your veterinarian will examine your cat thoroughly and may take x-rays to examine her lungs.
 A stool sample may also be examined for parasites, so take a sample with you if you can.
-Your vet can also use a bronchoscope to look into your cat’s airways.
-Another technique is called a transracheal washing where a tube is placed down the windpipe to grab cells which can then be examined under a microscope.
+Your vet can also use a bronchoscope to look into your cat's airways.
+Another technique is called a transtracheal washing where a tube is placed down the windpipe to grab cells which can then be examined under a microscope.

 Possible diagnoses include:

-Cat Cough Treatment
+Treatment

 Cat cough treatment depends on the cause of the cough.
 Antibiotics are prescribed if a bacterial infection is suspected.
 Asthma is treated with bronchodilaters (to open the air passages to the lungs) and steroids (to reduce inflammation of the lungs).
 Allergies are treated with antihistamines.
 Parasites must be treated depending on the particular parasite.